 The Company’s global card network competes in the global payments industry with other card networks, including, among others, Visa, MasterCard, Diners Club International (which is owned by Discover Financial Services), Discover (primarily in the United States) and JCB and China UnionPay (primarily in Asia).
 Local regulations governing the issuance of charge and credit cards have not been a factor impacting GNS’ arrangements with banks and qualifying financial institutions, because such banks and institutions generally are already authorized to issue general-purpose cards and, in the case of its IO arrangements, to operate merchant-acquiring businesses.

 U.S. Card Services

-On certain Cards, the Company charges an annual fee that varies based on the type of Card and the number of Cards for each account.
-American Express also offers revolving credit Cards on which it assesses finance charges for revolving balances.
-Depending on the product, American Express may also charge Cardmembers an annual program fee to participate in the Membership Rewards programs and fees for account performance or for certain services.
-The United States Membership Rewards program has over 150 redemption partners and features over 500 merchandise brands.
-For those Cardmembers with American Express Cards, such as Blue from American Express and ZYNC from American Express, the Company has the Membership Rewards Express program.
-American Express charges Cardmembers with American Express Green and Gold Cards have the Membership Rewards program.
-Platinum Card members and Centurion Cardmembers are enrolled in the Membership Rewards First program.
+On certain Cards the Company charge an annual fee that varies based on the type of Card and the number of Cards for each account.
+The Company also offers many revolving credit cards, on which it assess finance charges for revolving balances.
+Depending on the product, it may also charge Card Members an annual program fee to participate in the Membership Rewards programs and fees for account performance ( late fees) or for certain optional services.
+The Membership Rewards program from American Express allows Card Members to earn one point for virtually every dollar charged on eligible, enrolled American Express Cards, and then redeem points for a array of rewards, including travel, retail merchandise, dining and entertainment, financial services and donations to benefit charities.

 International Card Services